Research Innovation Hub / Research Methodology

 Predicts Effect, Not Direction

-Used when literature is insufficient to predict direction, or when exploring bidirectional effects.
+Used when the literature is insufficient to predict direction, or when the research is exploratory enough that either direction is plausible.

-H₁: There will be a significant difference in test anxiety scores between online and face-to-face students.
+H1: There will be a significant difference in test anxiety scores between students enrolled in online and face-to-face courses.

 The IF-THEN-BECAUSE Structure

-A reliable method for constructing hypotheses is the IF–THEN–BECAUSE template, which ensures your hypothesis is grounded in theory:
+A reliable method for constructing hypotheses is the IF-THEN-BECAUSE template, which forces the researcher to ground the prediction in theory and prior evidence rather than intuition alone.

-IF [the independent variable is manipulated/observed in this way], THEN [the dependent variable will respond in this predicted way], BECAUSE [theory or prior evidence supports this prediction].
+IF [the independent variable is manipulated or observed in this way], THEN [the dependent variable will respond in this predicted way], BECAUSE [theory or prior empirical evidence supports this prediction].

-Example: IF undergraduate students are exposed to mindfulness-based stress reduction training, THEN their self-reported anxiety scores will decrease significantly over 8 weeks, BECAUSE mindfulness interventions have been consistently shown to reduce cortisol and improve emotional regulation (Kabat-Zinn, 1990; Hofmann et al., 2010).
+Example: IF undergraduate students are exposed to an eight-week mindfulness-based stress reduction programme, THEN their self-reported anxiety scores will decrease significantly compared to the control group, BECAUSE mindfulness-based interventions have been consistently shown to reduce physiological stress markers and improve emotional regulation across diverse populations (Kabat-Zinn, 1990; Hofmann et al., 2010).

-Grounded in theoryDerived from existing literature, not personal opinion
+Grounded in theoryDerived from existing literature or theoretical frameworks, not from personal opinion

-Specific variables statedBoth IV and DV clearly named
+Specific variables statedBoth the independent variable and dependent variable are explicitly named

-Declarative sentenceNot a question or a vague statement
+Declarative sentenceStated as a declaration, not as a question or a vague expression of hope

-One relationship per hypothesisMultiple relationships should generate separate hypotheses
+One relationship per hypothesisMultiple relationships are separated into distinct, numbered hypotheses

 Variable Identification

 Variables are the measurable constructs at the heart of quantitative and mixed-methods research.
-Identifying and defining them precisely is not a bureaucratic exercise — it determines what data you collect, how you analyse it, and what claims you can legitimately make.
+Identifying and defining them precisely is not a bureaucratic exercise: it determines what data is collected, how it is analysed, and what claims the researcher can legitimately make in the conclusions.

 Independent Variable (IV)

 The variable the researcher manipulates or selects to observe its effect.
-In experimental research, the IV is actively controlled.
-In non-experimental research, it is measured as a predictor.
+In experimental research, the IV is actively controlled by the researcher.
+In non-experimental research, it is measured as a predictor variable.

-Example: Teaching method (lecture vs. flipped classroom); Mindfulness training (yes/no); Study hours per week
+Example: Teaching method (lecture versus flipped classroom); mindfulness training (yes or no); weekly study hours

 Dependent Variable (DV)

-The outcome the researcher measures — the variable that "depends on" the IV.
-It is expected to change in response to the IV.
-Must be operationalised with a valid, reliable measurement instrument.
+The outcome variable the researcher measures.
+It is the variable expected to change in response to the IV.
+It must be operationalised with a valid and reliable measurement instrument.

 Moderating Variable

 A variable that changes the strength or direction of the relationship between the IV and DV.
-Moderators answer: When or for whom does the IV affect the DV?
+Moderators answer the question: under what conditions, or for whom, does the IV affect the DV?

-Example: Gender, socioeconomic status, prior academic achievement, cultural background
+Example: Gender, socioeconomic status, prior academic achievement, or cultural background moderating an intervention's effectiveness

 Mediating Variable

-A variable that explains how or why the IV affects the DV — the mechanism of the relationship.
-Mediators lie on the causal pathway between IV and DV.
+A variable that explains how or why the IV affects the DV.
+The mediator lies on the causal pathway between IV and DV and represents the mechanism of the effect.

-Example: Self-efficacy mediates the relationship between teaching method and academic performance
+Example: Self-efficacy mediating the relationship between teaching method and academic performance

 Operationalisation: From Concept to Measurement

-Every variable must be operationalised — translated from an abstract concept into a specific, measurable indicator.
+Every variable must be operationalised: translated from an abstract concept into a specific, measurable indicator.
 This is one of the most common weaknesses in student research proposals.
+Stating "anxiety will be measured" is not operationalisation.
+Specifying "anxiety will be measured using the GAD-7 (Spitzer et al., 2006), a validated 7-item Likert scale" is operationalisation.

 Abstract ConceptOperationalised VariableMeasurement Instrument

-Academic performanceGPA at end of semesterOfficial academic transcript
+Academic performanceGrade Point Average at end of semesterOfficial academic transcript

 AnxietyGeneralised anxiety symptomsGAD-7 (Spitzer et al., 2006)